Hello growers! Let’s learn about feeding our plants their first dose of nutrients.

 Once your seedlings have used up all their energy, they will require nutrients from an outside source.
 This is where the grower comes in and gives the plant its first feeding of nutrients.

 Lets talk about when is the right time to start feeding your cannabis plants and how to give them their first dose of nutrients.

 When to start feeding your plants Reefertilizer nutrients

-After your plants grow 3 sets of leaves, they can then receive their first low dosage feeding.
-This is also the time I like to transplant the plants from a solo cup to a larger pot.
-After the transplant, give them a low dose feeding.
-This is also when the vegetative stage begins.
+This is also the time I like to transplant the plants to a larger pot.
+After the transplant, I will give them their first low dose feeding.
+This is day one of the vegetative stage.